American coal companies want to export coal to Asia. Most coal trains would travel down the Columbia River.

 We celebrated the January 2017 decision by the Washington Department of Natural Resources (DNR) to reject Millennium’s request to sublease state-owned aquatic land to build a new coal dock.
 The coal project received a second blow from the Washington Department of Ecology (Ecology) in September 2017.
 Ecology rejected Millennium’s Clean Water Act section 401 Water Quality Certification.
 Without Ecology’s approval, Millennium cannot ship coal.

-DNR, Ecology, and the County have denied four key permits or use authorizations for the coal export terminal.
-Millennium continues to appeal each denial in court—and sometimes in multiple courts.
-Riverkeeper and allies have intervened in these cases to help defend Washington's good decisions.
+In 2017, DNR, Ecology, and the County denied four key permits or use authorizations for the coal export terminal.
+Millennium appealed each denial in court—and sometimes in multiple courts.
+Riverkeeper and allies intervened in these cases to help defend Washington's good decisions.
 Earthjustice represents our coalition.
-We won’t stop fighting until Millennium officially throws in the towel.
+So far Millennium has not succeeded in overturning the permits denials in court.

 Watch this video "Washington State Denies Coal Terminal, What's Next?":